Koutu Boulders vs Moeraki Boulders: Which Boulder Beach Should You See?

 From SH12, turn into Koutu Loop Road, and then follow Waione Road until you reach the gate in front of the mangroves with the Koutu boulders signpost.
 Park here, walk to the beach, turn right and keep going – the further you go the bigger they get!
 Alternatively, keep driving on Waione Road, turn right into Cabbage Tree Bay Road and park just after No. 76.
 Follow the path to the beach and turn left.

 Fast forward 3 months, and I was on the motorway heading towards Dunedin.
 As before, I was desperate to leave disappointment behind in Oamaru.
-I picked up a hitchhiker who indicated that he wanted to visit the Moeraki boulders too.
+I picked up a hitchhiker who indicated that he wanted to visit Koekohe Beach to see the Moeraki boulders too.
 My experience in Koutu hadn’t killed my interest in checking the more renown South Island counterparts, so I agreed to take him there.

 The similarities end there, however, and the site bore all the hallmarks of a well-developed attraction.